rsegi/rsegi/README.md

 ### Hi there, I'm Raúl 👋

-## I'm a Developer, Student and Skateboarder!!
+## I'm a Developer, CS Student and Skateboarder!!

 - 🎓 I am using my github for university projects mostly
 - 🌱 I’m currently learning Rust, Typescript and Go